Instant Pot Pork Loin

 Instructions

-• Take pork loin out of the fridge 20 minutes before cooking.
+• Prep.
+Take the pork loin out of the fridge 20 minutes before cooking.

-• In a small bowl, whisk together the melted butter, garlic, brown sugar, soy sauce, lemon zest, parsley, and thyme.
+• Combine the ingredients.
+In a small bowl, whisk together the melted butter, garlic, brown sugar, soy sauce, lemon zest, parsley, and thyme.

-• Season pork loin with salt and pepper; then, brush the butter mixture all around the meat.
+• Prepare the pork.
+Season the pork loin with salt and pepper, then brush the butter mixture all over the meat.
 Set aside.

-• Press the Sauté function on the Instant Pot and heat up the olive oil.
-When oil is hot, sear the pork loin on all sides until browned, about 2 to 3 minutes per side.
-Remove pork from IP and set aside.
+• Sear.
+Press the Sauté function on the Instant Pot and heat up the olive oil.
+When the oil is hot, sear the pork loin on all sides until browned, about 2 to 3 minutes per side.
+Remove the pork from the IP and set aside.

-• Add broth (or wine, beer, or water) to the Instant Pot and scrape up any browned bits from the bottom.
+• Deglaze the pot.
+Add broth (or wine, beer, or water) to the Instant Pot and scrape up any browned bits from the bottom.

-• Transfer pork loin to a cutting board and let rest for 15 minutes before cutting.
+• Rest the meat.
+Transfer the pork loin to a cutting board and let it rest for 15 minutes before cutting.
 This will help seal in the juices.

-• Slice the pork and serve with the pan juices.
+• Serve.
+Slice the pork loin and serve it with the pan juices.

 Nutrition